AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 - as well as some primitive types for the logic that are more general than primitive C types (for example: mathematical integer).

-We will introduce along this tutorial a big part of the notations available in ACSL.
+We will introduce along this tutorial a large part of the notations available in ACSL.

 ACSL specifications are introduced in our source code using annotations.